KDot227/SomalifuscatorV2/README.md

 ![all levels (looks the same as level 3 but has levels 2 and 1 also applied)](https://i.imgur.com/g2vvIwo.jpeg)

 <h2 align="center">
-  The "Ultimate" Batch Obfuscation (note it looks a lot lot worse with notepad due to left right unicode.
+  The "Ultimate" Batch Obfuscation (You can't open it in notepad or notepad++ or else it crashes)
 </h2>

 ![Ultimate Mode](https://i.imgur.com/flte4s3.jpeg)